Kramers (bookstore): Later history and sale

 Despite the decline in the independent bookstore industry, Kramers has continued to draw in customers looking for an intimate setting, live music, author events, and full bar.
 Kramers is often called a Washington, D.C. institution and has been described as "iconic" and a "staple of the District's cultural scene."
 Notable people that have visited Kramers include President Barack Obama and his daughters who shopped at the store in 2011 on Small Business Saturday.
 Julia Louis-Dreyfus and John Slattery filmed a scene from the television series Veep in Kramers.
 Other celebrities that have visited include Maya Angelou, Andy Warhol, Toni Morrison, and Margaret Cho.

 The shuttering of large chain bookstores, most notably the nearby Books-A-Million, proved to benefit Kramers.
 However, the increased number of trendy restaurants in the city affected the cafe's business.
 The cafe and bookstore bring in around the same amount of revenue, whereas before the cafe brought in more money.
 In 2015, the combined sales for the restaurant and cafe were $10 million.
 That same year Kramer and Tenney began plans to sell the business.
 Tenney said, "I knew the business was viable, but I also knew the restaurant was beat up and tired.
 If we could find some way to resurrect and invigorate the restaurant, there would be a wonderful future ahead."
 They were introduced to &pizza co-founder Steve Salis and in 2016, it was announced Salis would purchase Kramer's with Tenney remaining as part-owner.
 In 2017, Salis became sole owner of the store.

 Salis oversaw an expansion and renovation of the business that included purchasing the adjoining building previously occupied by Willie T’s Lobster Shack.
 With the additional 800 sqft of retail space, the bookstore and cafe measure 4500 sqft.
-In 2017, several longtime employees, including the general manager, events manager, and head buyer, quit after disagreements with Salis and opened a new bookstore on H Street NE later that year.
+In 2017, several longtime employees, including the general manager, events manager, and head buyer, quit after disagreements with Salis and opened Solid State Books on H Street NE later that year.

 In April 2020, Salis set up a pop-up take out and delivery of his BBQ sandwich franchise, the Federalist Pig, in the Afterwords Cafe.
 Salis announced in May 2020 that he intended to relocate Kramers to an undisclosed location.
 The local community responded with regret and grief.
 Salis later clarified he would keep the bookstore at its original location for at least three more years.
 In August 2020, he changed the name of Afterwords Cafe to All Day by Kramers, with a menu designed by Chef Vincent Griffith.